Home Articles

 setNeedsLayout vs layoutIfNeeded vs layoutSubviews

-Comprehensive guide on setNeedsLayout, layoutIfNeeded, and layoutSubviews, let us see one easy implementation for the same in this article:
+A comprehensive guide on setNeedsLayout, layoutIfNeeded and layoutSubviews, let us see one easy implementation for the same in this article.

 Demo of UIKit — setNeedsLayout vs layoutIfNeeded vs layoutSubviews

 In the modern programming era, Developers have started building apps with the new Declarative Programming SwiftUI.
-But still, the UIKit exists and supports in SwiftUI application.
+However, UIKit still exists and supports the SwiftUI application.

 Keith Harrison’s Modern Auto Layout was instrumental in providing me with a deep understanding of the layout engine.